alamine53/myhugowebsite/content/posts/01_playoffs.md

 type:
 - post
 - posts
-title: The Value of Playoff Experience
+title: The Value of Playoff Experience (Using Regression Discontinuity)
 subtitle: in this article ...
 weight: 10
 draft: false